Psychosocial Safety & WHS

 Communication cadence and transparency

 Communication cadence matters as much as content.
 Long silences invite speculation; ad-hoc updates undermine confidence.
-A planned cadence — what will be shared, when and through which channel — gives employees a basis on which to manage their own expectations.
+A planned cadence — what will be shared, when, through which channel and by whom — gives employees a basis on which to manage their own expectations.
+The cadence should hold even when there is nothing new to report; a regular update that confirms the position has not changed is more reassuring than no update at all.

 How leaders behave during change has an outsized effect on how employees experience it.
-Visible engagement, consistency of message and acknowledgement of difficulty all act as controls.
-Where change fatigue is present from previous programs, planning should account for it explicitly.
+Visible engagement, consistency of message across audiences, acknowledgement of difficulty and willingness to engage with hard questions all act as controls.
+Leaders who delegate communication entirely, or who switch messaging between forums, materially elevate the psychosocial risk profile of the program.

-Risk assessments, consultation records, communication plans, training delivery and post-change reviews should be retained as a coherent set.
-This evidence supports both regulatory expectations and the organisation's own learning for the next change cycle.
+Risk assessments, consultation records, communication plans, manager support materials, training delivery and post-change reviews should be retained as a coherent set.
+This evidence supports both regulatory expectations and the organisation's own learning for the next change cycle — most programs reuse a remarkable amount of material from the previous one, and the better the record, the better the next cycle.

 How AWS supports change-related psychosocial risk

-AWS supports employers through change-related psychosocial risk assessment, communication planning, consultation design, training and post-change review.
+AWS supports employers through change-related psychosocial risk assessment, communication planning, consultation design, manager capability work and post-change review.
 The work integrates with existing project, HR and WHS systems rather than running alongside them.

 Practical next steps for change programs